 And even worse, they now blame me for everything.
 IT’s my fault when they aren’t happy or things do go well.

 And why shouldn’t they blame me: I taught them that it was my job.
-They are just following in the path I have offered.
+They are just following the path I have offered.
 And yet, the ultimate catch is this…

-While it certainly seems reasonable, on the surface, to advocate for avoiding disappointment…this approach actually is not helpful.
+While it certainly seems reasonable, on the surface, to advocate for avoiding disappointment…this approach is not helpful.
 It is harmful.
 Please don’t misunderstand me: I am not suggesting you set up as much disappointment for your child as possible.

 No. What I am suggesting is that life is naturally going to involve times when you don’t get what you want.
 This is reality.